cudgel/splunk/README.md

 <a id="auth"></a>
 ### Authentication

 Starting with v1.5.0 the app has tested support for deploying a working LDAP authentication configuration.
-If you supply the setting `splunk::authpass` in EYAML, the module will hash and use this password instead of the cleartext password in the authconfig setting.
+If you supply the setting `splunk::auth_pass` in EYAML, the module will hash and use this password instead of the cleartext password in the authconfig setting.

 ```
 splunk::authentication: 'LDAP'